hpe-storage/python-hpedockerplugin/quick-start/README.md

 Note: Before enabling the plugin user needs to make sure that
 - etcd container is in running state.
 - Host and 3PAR array has proper iSCSI connectivity if plugin's iscsi driver needs to be used.
-- Support for HPE 3PAR FC Volume Plugin has been added in hpestorage/hpedockervolumeplugin:2.0 and it is tested against Docker 17.06 EE.
-Note: FC plugin requires proper zoning between the docker host(s) and the 3PAR Array.
+- FC plugin requires proper zoning between the docker host(s) and the 3PAR Array.
 Also, create /etc/multipath.conf based on instructions in :https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/multipath-managed-plugin.md

 Execute below commands to install the plugin on Ubuntu 16.04